PiotrOsiewicz/PiotrOsiewicz.github.io/_posts/2019-07-17-Cpp-build-time-reduction-pt-2-templates.md

 ### That's not a silver bullet!
 There's an issue though - which translation unit will be responsible for instantiating the template?
 There has to be one.
 I haven't really found the answer to that question just yet, but the problem of instantiation responsibility is persistent across both definition erasure method and `extern template`.
 Moreover, what if the template is instantiated in header file that you happen to pull in?
 Yep, the code can get pretty ugly.
 But if that's the price to pay..
 Personally I would be fine with that.
-Also, keep in mind that ability to inline the template is lost once again - only for the mighty and glorious LTCG to reclaim it again.
+Also, keep in mind that ability to inline the instantiated function template is lost once again - only for the mighty and glorious LTCG to reclaim it again.

 ## Summary
 To recap, today we went through template instantiation methods and the ways to avoid doing unnecesary work.